Home » San Diego » Tips for visiting San Diego Zoo with kids

 1. Animals are most active in the morning, which is good because your kids will love interacting with them.

-2. The temperatures are still moderate, which means your child won’t be irritated.
+2. The temperatures are still moderate, so your child won’t be irritated.

-3. The crowd is yet to come in, and you can avoid waiting in the lines with your kid.
+3. The crowd is yet to enter, and you can avoid waiting in line with your kid.

 4. When you start early, you can pace yourself and explore more of the zoo.